Weijiang-Xiong/OpenSkyTraffic/README.md

 * `train.py` provides the training pipeline and evaluation
 * `run_multiple.py` is a script to format and run multiple commands in sequence using `subprocess.run`

-For example, the following command will train a model using the specifications in `config/HiMSNet.py`, and override the output folder to `scratch/SAVE_DIR`.
+For example, the following command will run a training task with `PATH/TO/CFG/FILE.py`, and override the output folder to `scratch/SAVE_DIR`.

-The configuration files can be found as python files under the [config](./config) folder.
+The actal configuration files can be found as python files under the [config](./config) folder.

 ```
 python scripts/train.py --config-file PATH/TO/CFG/FILE.py train.output_dir=scratch/SAVE_DIR